 To retain its cool temperature, the warehouse had no windows.
 The Pittsburgh Press described it as a “vast concrete refrigerator.”

 The building became a regional food distribution hub because of its proximity to the Pennsylvania Railroad’s produce terminal.
 It stored mostly produce but also poultry and other perishable foods for area wholesalers and markets.
 A two-story annex functioned as a refrigeration and ice plant, drawing water from the Pittsburgh aquifer and producing ice that was sold throughout the city.

 In 1980, the Strip District fish retailer and wholesaler Robert Wholey & Co. bought the building and affixed a large illuminated fish on one of the mammoth building’s blank facades.

 Over the next 40 years, Pittsburghers fondly called it the “Wholey Building,” and the fish became a beloved part of the skyline.
 In the 1990s, acclaimed local artist Scott Fertig installed a series of murals in the annex’s windows.

 In its 80 years as a cold storage warehouse, dairy company Borden rented space for its Pittsburgh operations.
 The national corporation was the building’s biggest tenant when Wholey’s bought it, according to Jim Wholey.
-“We used all the floors, but for the distribution business, we used roughly about two floors and the other five were used for [self] storage,” he says.
+“We used all the floors, but for the distribution business, we used roughly about two floors and the other five were used for public storage,” he says.

 In 2013, Wholey’s began looking for a buyer for the warehouse.
 After several aborted redevelopment plans, New York-based developer JMC Holdings bought the property in 2018 and created an LLC, 1501 Penn Owner, to develop it.
 Negotiations with the Pittsburgh Planning Commission and Strip District neighborhood organizations yielded a plan for a new mixed-use development featuring four glass-clad office towers, the tallest rising to 23 stories.